15.1. Problems with Compilation¶

 StatePoint.close() method is called before executing a subsequent

-To reliably validate a geometry input, it is best to run the problem in
+Another method to check for overlapping cells in a geometry is to run the problem in

 geometry debugging mode with the